 Here’s my guide to visiting the Picasso Museum in Paris, known as the Musée National Picasso-Paris.
 It’s a fantastic single artist museum and a must see site in Paris for art lovers.

-The Musée Picasso holds one of Paris' most treasured art collections, shown off in an elegant private mansion in the Marais.
-It's the largest public Picasso collection in the world, and contains art works depicting the many muses who inhabited his life.
+The Musée Picasso holds one of Paris’ most treasured art collections, shown off in an elegant private mansion in the Marais.
+It’s the largest public Picasso collection in the world.
+It contains art works depicting his many muses, giving insight into his life.